 Feeling empty can be so anti-climactic, so dull, so silent – a place devoid of even the smallest motion.
 We are so (understandably) averse to feeling empty that we'll do almost anything to fill ourselves up, even if we know it's hurting us.
 Avoiding the feeling of emptiness is part of the reason so many people overeat, for example.
 "Comfort food" is not food that makes you feel energetic or lighter or cleansed, it's food that makes you feel full.

 We long to feel full, not empty.

 The challenge becomes tolerating the emptiness while finding and creating meaningful pursuits to fill yourself up with, which can be so much harder than it seems.
-The temptation to fill the emptiness back up with meaninglessness (like Twizzlers and Real Housewives reruns, for example) can be incredibly strong, resulting in those disheartening moments of regression that we mistake as failure and get stuck in.
+The temptation to fill the emptiness back up with meaninglessness (like Twizzlers and Law and Order marathons, for example) can be incredibly strong, resulting in those disheartening moments of regression that we mistake as failure and get stuck in.

 The good news is that if you're able to tolerate feeling empty from time to time (i.e. you don't have to be perfect at it for change to occur), you're heavily rewarded by this amazing thing called genuine fulfillment.
 You feel fulfilled because instead of distracting yourself constantly with random (and sometimes harmful) stuff to fill the void, you allow yourself the time it naturally takes to create and discover the person/job/hobby/city/passion/etc. that's genuinely right for you.